mangalam-research/wed/README.rst

-Please note that Github currently does not implement all reStructuredText directives, so some links in this readme may not work correctly when viewed there.
+Please note that Github currently does not implement all reStructuredText directives, so some links in this README may not work correctly when viewed there.

 Introduction